DavidLiuGit/GTAV_JetIntercept/README.md

 The number of jets at each wanted level can be changed in .INI Models of jets scrambled can be changed in .INI

+### Below Radar
+If `belowRadar` setting is `true`, no jets will be scrambled if you are less than 100 meters above the ground.

 ### Cheats (shortcuts)
 In cheats, type:
   - `goto lsia`, `goto zancudo`, or `goto sandyshores` to teleport to an airport